 - All prospective attendees will be asked to complete a pre-course survey and will only be admitted to the course if this indicates low risk of exposure to COVID-19.

 - The sharing of equipment during the course and examinations will be avoided wherever possible.
-In the event that equipment must be shared, it will be thoroughly disinfected between users.
+In the event that equipment must be shared, it will be thoroughly cleaned with alcohol-based sanitiser between users.

 - A minimum distance of 4m should be maintained between study group.
 Ideally study groups will be in separate rooms, in close proximity to one another.
-One of the rooms should be capable of housing the full number of attendees when separated at the recommended social distance.
-The second room should accommodate at least 3 persons at the recommended social distance (this is used for oral/practical examinations).
+Each of the rooms should be capable of housing attendees when separated at the recommended social distance.
+Where possible, an additional smaller room should be provided to accommodate 3 persons at the recommended social distance (this is used for oral/practical examinations).

-- Tables and chairs (one per attendee in the larger classroom and 2 tables + 2 chairs in the smaller room) will be regularly disinfected and, wherever feasible, attendees will be encouraged not to move between them.
+- Tables and chairs (one per attendee in the larger classrooms and 2 tables + 2 chairs in the smaller room) will be regularly sanitised and attendees will be encouraged not to move between them.

 - No food or drink should be brought into the classrooms.

 - Ample supplies of hand sanitiser, face-coverings and gloves will be provided.

 - Masks will be worn indoors at all times.

 - Temperature checks will be performed on all participants at regular intervals.

 - Signage in each classroom will indicate the necessity of maintaining social distance.
 Hand sanitiser reminders and other notices will be in place.

 - All attendees will receive a copy of this policy prior to the start of the course